hhariri/hhariri.github.io/_posts/2015-10-09-rundeck-teamcity-plugin.md

 <br/>
 The rest of the parameters are pretty much self-descriptive.

-# A TeamCity Plugin Premier
+# A TeamCity Plugin Primer

 TeamCity plugins can basically be written in any language supported on the JVM.
 While many are written in Java, I've chosen [Kotlin](http://kotlinlang.org).
 TeamCity plugins use Maven as the build tool and you can open the project in IntelliJ IDEA or any other IDE.